teschlg/kryptools/README.md

 * linear codes: Hamming distance, left standard form, parity check matrix

 * Matrix: a class for Matrices (inverse, det, reduced echelon form, kernel, etc.)
+* BinaryMatrix: a class for Matrices with binary entries (for much faster row operations)
 * Poly: a class for polynomials (division, modulo, factoring and irreducibility test over finite fields, Lagrange interpolation)
 * Zmod: a class for the ring of integers modulo an integer
 * GF2: a class for Galois fields GF(2^n)
+* BinaryCode: a class for encoding and decoding binary linear codes
-* Goppa: a class for encoding and decoding Goppa codes
+* GoppaCode: a class for encoding and decoding binary Goppa codes
 * CyclicCode: a class for encoding and decoding cyclic codes
 * ReedSolomonCode: a class for encoding and decoding Reed-Solomon codes
 * BCHCode: a class for encoding and decoding primitive narrow sense BCH codes